Welcome and thank you for your membership consideration for United Community of Homeschoolers Unlimited!!

 What exactly is the required submission of a 90 day and 180 day attendance card?

 The 90 and 180 day attendance cards are to be submitted once each family has reached these milestones within the homeschooling year.
-90 days will usually indicate the mid-way point of your current homeschooling year.
+90 days will usually indicate the mid-way point of your current homeschooling year and the attendance card must be completed.

-180 day will usually indicate the end of your current homeschooling year.
+180 day will usually indicate the end of your current homeschooling year and the attendance card must be completed at that time..

 How do I complete and turn in the 90 day and 180 attendance card?